bitkis/ruspiro-uart/README.md

 # UART RusPiRo crate

-This crate provides access to the Uart1 (miniUART) peripheral of the Raspberry Pi.
+This crate provides access to the Uart0(Pl011) and Uart1 (miniUART) peripheral of the Raspberry Pi.
 This is quite helpful during bare metal development to use a terminal console connected to the miniUART of the Raspberry Pi to get some debug information printed while the program is executed on the device.
-Especialy if the program is in a state where there is no other output option.
+Especialy if the program is in a state where there is no other output option and blinking
+LEDs are not sufficient.

 [![Travis-CI Status](https://api.travis-ci.org/RusPiRo/ruspiro-uart.svg?branch=master)](https://travis-ci.org/RusPiRo/ruspiro-uart)
 [![Latest Version](https://img.shields.io/crates/v/ruspiro-uart.svg)](https://crates.io/crates/ruspiro-uart)